EPCCed/2026-07-27-Fortran-inter/episodes/08-generic-io-for-derived-types.md

   end subroutine my_type_unformatted_output
 ```
-The `iostat` and `iomsg` variables take on their usually meaning in the context
+The `iostat` and `iomsg` variables take on their usual meaning in the context
 of `write()`.
 The `iostat` variable is zero on success, but should take a positive value if
 an error occurs.
 If `iostat` is non-zero, `iomsg`